 In other words, when search engine users open your blog post, they expect something.
 It is your job to meet those expectations and deliver the right content.

 The URL of a post builds expectations; the title of the post delivers on it.
-Therefore, both of them should have more or less the same keywords in them.
+Therefore, both of them should have more or less the same keywords.

 What if the title or headline of your blog post has stop words in it?